Soushi888/cours/src/routes/js-ts/[...2]basics/[...2]data-types-and-variables/+page.md

 ### Immutable variables

 An immutable variable in **JavaScript** is a variable whose value cannot be changed once it has been assigned.
-Immutable variables are declared using the const keyword.
-When you declare a variable with const, you must initialize it with a value, and thereafter, any attempt to reassign a new value to this variable will result in a **JavaScript** error.
+Immutable variables are declared using the `const` keyword.
+When you declare a variable with `const`, you must initialize it with a value, and thereafter, any attempt to reassign a new value to this variable will result in a **JavaScript error**.
 This immutability helps prevent accidental modifications to the variable's value throughout the code, making the code easier to reason about and less prone to bugs.

-It's important to note that the immutability of a const variable applies only to the binding itself, not necessarily to the content of the variable.
-For primitive values like numbers, strings, and booleans, this effectively makes them immutable because changing the value requires reassignment.
-However, for objects and arrays, while you cannot assign a new object or array to the variable, the properties or elements of the original object or array can still be modified.
+It's important to note that the immutability of a `const` variable applies only to the binding itself, not necessarily to the content of the variable.
+For primitive values like **numbers**, **strings**, and **booleans**, this effectively makes them immutable because changing the value requires reassignment.
+However, for **objects** and **arrays**, while you cannot assign a new **object** or **array** to the variable, the properties or elements of the original **object** or **array** can still be modified.

 ``` javascript
 // Declaring an immutable primitive value